123AB/ET4310Lab1/Lab2.md

 * prices mentioned as (EC2 master, EMR master, EC2 core, EMR core) which will be used in the next section as well.

+We did test a different value of parallelism but it did not make a significant difference on execution time.
+Lowering the value resulted in a 6 second improvement only and increasing it increased the time.
+For further experiments, we did not tune the parallelism parameter and simply calculated it using  `**num-executors**` x `**executor-cores**`.
 ## Observations
 We can observe a few things: